code19m/chatx-01-backend/API_CONTRACT.md

 **Notes:**

 - If a DM already exists between the two users, returns the existing chat_id
-- Cannot create DM with yourself
+- Cannot create DM with yourself (enforced at business logic layer)

 ---